timescale/timescaledb/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - Try to follow [the seven rules of a great Git commit message](https://chris.beams.io/posts/git-commit/).
 - Ideally, the PR should be merged as a single commit.
-- Rebase on latest master code.
+- Rebase on latest main code.
 - Reference the issue(s) resolved with Fixes #<issue number>, or Closes #<issue number>.
 - Make sure the PR has appropriate CHANGELOG updates, including thanks